One of the unique aspects of the PEER mentoring program is its emphasis on service.

 - Game nights

 In addition to providing leadership training through our mentor community, PEER also hosts a series of leadership workshops throughout the school year.
-Past workshops have focused on topics including public speaking, time management, and resume building.
+Workshops have focused on topics including public speaking, time management, and resume building.
 During our public speaking workshop, PEER tries to help members become more confident speakers through a series of fun exercises, while at our time management workshop, PEER invites career counseling services to come speak about how to become a good time manager early on in the school year.
 Leadership workshops are led by PEER board, mentors and staff we invite from around the Penn community.